-&lt;sup>15 See Graham, Anne, "How important are commercial revenues to today's airports?"
-Journal of Air Transport Management 15 (2009), pp. 106-111; Bieger, T., and A. Wittmer (2011), "From the Aviation Value Chain to the Aviation revenues for airports and found that such revenues account for roughly 50% of all revenues, gaining importance as a source of revenue and better profits for airports.
+Several studies addressed financial viability of the airport sector. particularly in the light of increased airport privatization (Bieger and Wittmer, 2011; Graham, 2009).
+Graham (2009) studied the role of commercial non-aeronautical revenues for airports and found that such revenues account for roughly 50% of all revenues, gaining importance as a source of revenue and better profits for airports.
 The development of commercial non-aeronautical revenues is in part the result of increasing pressure on airports, either by their new private sector owners or by government owners unwilling to provide further capital, to improve their financial performance while lowering aeronautical fees and charges.
-It is also partly due to the trend of airport privatization typically accompanied by development and expansion of commercial revenue-generating activities.
+It is also partly due to the trend of airport privatization typically accompanied by development and expansion of commercial revenuegenerating activities (Graham, 2009).
 Bieger and Wittmer (2011) analysed sustainability of three sectors of the aviation value chain: airlines, airports and aircraft manufacturers.
-In their discussion of airports, several key factors for sustainable growth were identified including adapting infrastructure for advances such as new aircraft; creating a business model which covers traffic created through both retail services and entertainment services; and adapting financing to be able to operate through the cyclical financial environment, even during economic downturns; and the need for airport operators to be aware of the airport environment (through corporate affairs).
+In their discussion of airports, several key factors for sustainable growth were identified including adapting infrastructure for advances such as new aircraft; creating a business model which covers traffic created through both retail services and entertainment services; and adapting financing to be able to operate through the cyclical financial environment, even during economic downturns; and the need for airport operators to be aware of the airport environment (through corporate affairs) (Bieger and Wittmer, 2011).

 There is a significantly smaller body of literature that provides a comprehensive assessment of the aviation supply chain as a whole.
-An important contribution in this area was a 2006 study by IATA in partnership with McKinsey & Company, which analysed profitability of the aviation value chain.
+An important contribution in this area was a 2006 study by IATA in partnership with McKinsey & Company, which analysed profitability of the aviation value chain (IATA, 2006).
 The study looked at the causes of poor airline investor returns in the context of fundamental structural factors affecting the airline industry in particular and the aviation value chain more generally.
 Key insights from this study include:

-- the aviation supply chain has attracted substantial amounts of capital, with the bulk of the capital invested in airlines (\$380 billion of \$680 billion total investment in 2004); - between 1996 and 2004 airlines generated positive operating profits, but the positive profits were insufficient to provide the 'normal' rate of return to justify investment risks or, in other words, the return on invested capital fell short of the cost of capital in the airline industry; - LCCs have generally performed better than network carrier in terms of investment returns, but in aggregate they failed to generate sufficient returns to cover the cost of capital; - the aviation value chain as a whole generated a return on invested capital above the cost of capital (approximately 0.2% of invested capital), primarily as a result of high returns for aircraft manufacturers, financial lessors, freight forwarders and, in particular, computer reservation systems (CRSs); - the returns across the aviation value chain vary by sector with the highest returns observed in the CRS, freight forwarding, fuel supply and manufacturing sectors.
-Absent
+- the aviation supply chain has attracted substantial amounts of capital, with the bulk of the capital invested in airlines (\$380 billion of \$680 billion in total investment in 2004); - between 1996 and 2004 airlines generated positive operating profits, but the positive profits were insufficient to provide the 'normal' rate of return to justify investment risks or, in other words, the return on invested capital fell short of the cost of capital in the airline industry; - LCCs have generally performed better than network carrier in terms of investment returns, but in aggregate they failed to generate sufficient returns to cover the cost of capital; - the aviation value chain as a whole generated a return on invested capital above the cost of capital (approximately 0.2% of invested capital), primarily as a result of high returns for aircraft manufacturers, financial lessors, freight forwarders and, in particular, computer reservation systems (CRSs); - the returns across the aviation value chain vary by sector with the highest returns observed in the CRS, freight forwarding, fuel supply and manufacturing sectors.
+Absent gains in productivity, efficiency or higher risk profile, excessive returns suggest the presence of monopoly power in some sectors; and - despite being a high risk investment environment, the airline industry does not provide investors with adequate returns on capital and offers the lowest average return amongst all sectors.